To nonviolently embody and empower our core truth—peace works!

 We support peace education in the world and peace in one’s community and personal life.

-- We support Learning Club of Kansas City, KS, one-on-one tutoring and mentoring for 2nd through 6th graders in the urban core of Kansas City, Kansas.
+We financially support Learning Club of Kansas City, KS, one-on-one tutoring and mentoring for 2nd through 6th graders in the urban core of Kansas City, KS, and KC MO.

 PeaceWorks partners with other groups to right what is unjust and oppressive.
 We make common cause, for example, with environmental activists, CODEPINK, Missouri Voter Protection Coalition, KC Tenants, MORE2 (Metro Organization for Racial and Economic Equality), Justice for Wyandotte, Poor People’s Campaign, United for Peace and Justice, and Veterans for Peace.
 Together, we try to address the interconnected ills cited by Martin Luther King, Jr.—racism, militarism, and poverty/economic oppression.
 We share Dr. King’s vision for the Beloved Community:

 “In the Beloved Community, poverty, hunger, and homelessness will not be tolerated. … International disputes will be resolved by peaceful conflict resolution and reconciliation of adversaries, instead of military power.
 Love and trust will triumph over fear and hatred.
 Peace with justice will prevail over war and military conflict.”